Vnovnick/jourbooks_backend/README.md

 `book/shelved/post/:book_id` - POST - saves a journal entry post under a book the user has shelved

 `book/shelved/book_posts/:user_book_id` - GET - retrieves all journal entries corresponding to a book the user has saved

+`book/shelved/book_posts/:user_book_id` - DELETE - deletes journal entry from the database and detaches it from the user